 For those who love to own handmade Windsor chairs, I offer exquisitely carved details.

-As someone who has been a woodcarver for 34 years, I can carve just about anything--a folk figure, the top of an 18th century style tool chest, a raised panel door, etc. But, I especially enjoy carving arms and crests for authentic Windsor chairs.
+As someone who has been a woodcarver for 36 years, I can carve just about anything--a folk figure, the top of an 18th century style tool chest, an 17th century oak carved box, a raised panel door, etc. But, I especially enjoy carving arms and crests for authentic Windsor chairs.
 Whether it is turning a chair leg or my approach to carving Windsor chairs, I strive to give you fine craftsmanship that is neither overstated nor lacking in beauty.
 My goal is to offer you a truly fine reproduction Windsor chair that is authentic to the way they were made in the 18th century.

 Examples of My Work

 And Yes, I'll Do Custom Work If You Ask Me

 Here are some pictures of my Windsor Chair Makers Tool Chest that was published in an article I wrote for the Spring 2016 issue of Woodcarving Illustrated .
 I built this chest and three trays by using hand cut dovetail joinery.
 For the top, I used chip carving to individualize the chest to reflect my life and beliefs.

 "Great tool box Jim.
 Your chip carving is superbly executed and I really like your design.
 It should be an inspiration to everyone.
 All the best" - Wayne Barton of Park Ridge, IL, May 27, 2009